 In the low energy regime a major issue for high intensity beam dynamics is the space charge effect.
 The LEBT is therefore designed in a most compact fashion to minimize the beam broadening, especially where it is not compensated, i.e. where electric fields of the beam are present, namely the source extraction and the RFQ injection regions.
-There, the LEBT is designed in a most compact fashion in order to minimize the beam broadening.
 Consequently, the amount of diagnostics there is limited only to the most essential ones.
 In the middle of the LEBT, more complete diagnostics can be installed.
 At the end of the LEBT, a diagnostics box will be mounted during commissioning that holds additional diagnostics.
 An outline of the LEBT indicating some of the diagnostics foreseen is given in Fig. 1.16 [20].

-An important quantity of the RFQ is its transmission, the ratio of output to input current.
-It is therefore essential to measure the beam current on the level of the LEBT.
+An important parameter of the RFQ is its transmission, defined as the ratio of output to input current.
+It is therefore essential to measure the beam current at the level of the LEBT.
 For this purpose, a Faraday Cup (FC) and an AC Current Transformer (ACCT) are foreseen.
 As an interceptive device, the FC cannot be used at full beam intensity and since the ACCT can measure the AC component of the current only, it provides proper current readings only for pulsed beams.
 Neither current meter can hence be used under nominal beam condition, in cw mode at 125 mA.
-A DC Current Transformer (DCCT) would have been preferable over the ACCT, however, it is not enough space available.
+A DC Current Transformer (DCCT) would have been preferable over the ACCT, however, there is not enough space available.